-Very true; but this makes computer programmers into intellectuals.
+Very true; but this makes computer programmers or accountants into intellectuals.
 If the word was used sensibly, no one could object; but of course it isn't.
 If I were forced to say who colloquial educated English does count as an intellectual, I would have to say something like "writers, especially on morals, politics or the arts, whose claim on our attention rests on literary skill or a knowledge of their own literary tradition, including the writings of other intellectuals".
 I would contrast this with scholars, who are (supposedly) specialized experts in particular disciplines, claiming unusual knowledge and authority in particular areas.
 Scholars can moonlight as intellectuals in the narrow sense, writing about subjects beyond their expertise; one of the curious features of the intellectual (broad sense) life of our time is the increasing degree to which the only intellectuals (narrow sense) are moonlighting scholars, at least nominally.

 I would like to draw attention to a few points.
 (1) This sense of "intellectual" is clearly descended from pre-modern notions of the kind of education appropriate to the gently-born, specialization being the province of the "mechanical" lower classes.
-(2) The fact that many intellectuals are forced to pretend they are scholars, when in fact they lack technical expertise in anything, seems to lead to a number of common perversions of thought and writing, mostly having to do with inventing jargons for repackaging received ideas.
-(3) The idea that intellectuals are commonly or traditionally champions of the oppressed, opponents of accepted dogma, or anything of the sort, is a myth.
+(2) The fact that many intellectuals are forced to pretend they are scholars, when in fact they lack technical expertise in anything, seems to lead to a number of common perversions of thought and writing, mostly having to do with inventing jargons for repackaging widely-received ideas.
+(3) The idea that intellectuals are commonly or historically champions of the oppressed, opponents of accepted dogma, or anything of the sort, is a myth.

 None of this need involve anything like deliberate calculation, corruption, or prostitution (though those certainly happen).
 In particular, I think many intellectuals are sincere in what they say, at least to friendly audiences, and most of their supporters are themselves sincerely convinced that it's right.
 Of course sometimes supporting intellectuals is an effective way of advancing a certain agenda, and is supported for that reason.
 But the efficacy generally comes from appealing to beliefs and norms that are shared beyond the group that is immediately behind them.
 (Thus American feminists appeal to norms of equal rights, and Saudi clerics to the doctrine that the Qur'an is the uncreated word of God.)
 Whether an idea is right is quite separate from the identity or motives of its originators and adherents.
 People are willing to support intellectuals whose ideas are, they think, right; it's just that we find it easier to accept ideas which put us in a better light.

 I could easily apply this analysis to radical intellectuals in contemporary industrialized societies.
-It would say that they provide legitimation to certain social groups, reasonably large and reasonably rich, to which they themselves belong, confirming them in their received ideas and attitudes --- they do not speak truth to power, because they do not address power, which in any case would not listen.
-And they do not challenge old ideas, because they operate within a particular tradition where their own notions are the conventional wisdom --- where "challenging tradition" is traditional.
+It would say that they provide legitimation to certain social groups, reasonably large and comparatively rich, to which they themselves belong, confirming them in their received ideas and attitudes --- they do not speak truth to power, because they do not address power, which in any case would not listen.
+And they do not challenge old ideas, because they operate within a particular tradition where their own notions are the conventional wisdom --- where "challenging tradition" is a traditional and even ritualized act.
 But to do this fairly would require actual work in my part in sociology, and I'm lazy.
 In any case, while smug, idiotic and pretentious commentators on the left irritate me, smug, idiotic and pretentious commentators on the right actually affect policy, and so do real damage to real people on behalf of abstract, doctrinaire notions.
 One of the things I need to work on is concentrating more of my ire on them.

 In politics; social position; and mass audiences; and mass media; and elites; and educated audiences; and power-worship (as diagnosed by Orwell; by Barzun; by Chomsky; by Russell; by Said); their moral and political duties; and irrationalism; and anti-rationalism; in classical times; in imperial China; in Warring States China; in Islam; in India; in the European middle ages.
 Anti-intellectualism among intellectuals: its roots, history, content.